neo0007777/capstonee/backend/README.md

 **Solution:** Run `npm run prisma:generate` to generate the Prisma Client.

 ### Error: Migration failed
-**Solution:** Make sure the `.env` file exists and contains the PostgreSQL connection string.
-Also ensure PostgreSQL is installed and running.
+**Solution:** Make sure the `.env` file exists and contains the MySQL connection string.
+Also ensure MySQL is installed and running.

 ## API Endpoints